Advanced Search

 The Civil Rights Archive

-Video Part 2: Dr. Patton explains the layout of Trenholm State’s Civil Rights Archive and addresses obstacles she encountered
+[author_affiliation] Overview Video Part 2: Dr. Patton explains the layout of Trenholm State’s Civil Rights Archive and addresses obstacles she encountered Interested in submitting your work to Southern Spaces?
+Similar Publications Sections

 The Greatest Slave Rebellion in Modern History: Southern Slaves in the American Civil War

-Video Part 2: The Greatest Slave Rebellion in Modern History: Southern Slaves in the American Civil War Part 3: The Greatest Slave Rebellion in Modern History: Southern Slaves in the American Civil War Part 4: The Greatest Slave Rebellion in Modern History: Southern Slaves in the American Civil War Part 5: The Greatest Slave Rebellion in Modern History: […]
+[author_affiliation] Overview Video Part 2: The Greatest Slave Rebellion in Modern History: Southern Slaves in the American Civil War Part 3: The Greatest Slave Rebellion in Modern History: Southern Slaves in the American Civil War Part 4: The Greatest Slave Rebellion in Modern History: Southern Slaves in the American Civil War Part 5: The Greatest Slave Rebellion in […]

 A Horrible, Beautiful Beast